isomerpages/moe-beattysec/_about-us/Partners/PSG.md

 ### **Welcome to Beatty PSG**

 ##### **Parents Support Group (PSG)**
-Beatty Secondary School believes in engaging stakeholders to support the school in delivering holistic education to our students and seeks to develop **effective partnerships** with our key stakeholders.
-The school taps and leverages on its stakeholders to **maximise educational impact** and **enhance resources.**
+Beatty Secondary School believes in engaging stakeholders to support the school in delivering holistic education to our students and seeks to develop&nbsp;**effective partnerships**&nbsp;with our key stakeholders.
+The school taps and leverages on its stakeholders to&nbsp;**maximise educational impact**&nbsp;and&nbsp;**enhance resources.**

 The PSG allows parents to opt for greater involvement in school.
 While providing opportunities for parents who are enthusiastic to contribute to the school by participating in and supporting our school events, the PSG also gives parents a platform to network with other parents in their parenting endeavour.